-The first time I made Boston baked beans, I used slices of pork belly, but Pete’s not a huge pork belly fan, so I wanted to make a version that he’d enjoy as much as me.
+The first time I made Boston baked beans (based approximately on a Hugh Fearnley-Whittingstall recipe with a few tweaks), I used slices of pork belly, but Pete’s not a huge pork belly fan, so I wanted to make a version that he’d enjoy as much as me.
 As is so often the case in life, sausages (and bacon) were the answer!

-I put bacon in at the beginning, so it could release its porky goodness into the beans.
-I browned the bangers in a frying pan and added them for the last hour of cooking time.
+I’ve adjusted the recipe a few times now, and it’s now just right for our tastes.
+I add bacon in at the beginning, so it can release its porky goodness into the beans.
+I brown the sausages in a frying pan and added them for the last hour of cooking time.

-When taking these photos, we had lots of soft white bread on hand to mop up the sauce, so I didn’t reduce the liquid down completely.
+On the day I took these photos, we had lots of soft white bread on hand to mop up the sauce, so I deliberately didn’t reduce the liquid down as much as usual.
 Usually I let it simmer a little longer without a lid, to make the sauce much thicker.

 Kavey’s Boston Baked Beans & British Bangers